alchemyplatform/create-web3-dapp/contributing.md

 ## Opening a Pull Request

-PRs without documentation o comments will be returned to sender.
+PRs without documentation or comments will be returned to sender.
 By “documentation” we mean:

 * List of changes and explanation of them.